s-leroux/Pegparse/README.md

 License
 =======

+Starting with Perparse 0.0.9, this software is provided under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
-Brought to you under the terms of the GPLv3.0 or later license.
+Previous versions were released under the terms of the GPLv3.0 or later license.

 Copyright (c) 2021 Sylvain Leroux